- there will be no breaks, repairs, battery/blade change, reprograming during a match.

 4.1.
 Robot Placing

 Upon the judge's instructions, the two teams approach the ring to place their robots on the ring.
 The operators will place the robots in the same time on the ring.
 The Judge will give the signal.
-After placing, the robots may not be moved or touched anymore.
+After placing, the robots may not be moved anymore.

 Any part of the robots must be placed behind the Shikiri-Sen (staring lines).
 The robot shall not go over the starting line toward the oponent.